About me

 My training

-- BSc Hons Humanistic Counselling (Middlesex University)
+- BSc (Hons) Humanistic Counselling – Middlesex University

-- Diploma Humanistic Counselling (Metanoia Institute)
+- Diploma in Humanistic Counselling – Metanoia Institute

-- Shadow Mastery & Integration (CMA Accredited)
+- Jungian Shadow Mastery & Integration – CMA Accredited

 I am a Registered Member of BACP - The British Association of Counsellors & Psychotherapists